Why do I need website security plugins for WordPress?

 How to use Sucuri if your site’s been hacked

-If your website has been hacked, immediate action needs to be taken to prevent further damage.
-The post hack feature allows you to reset security keys, reset user passwords, reset installed plugins and check for available plugins and theme updates.
+If your website has been hacked, immediate action must be taken to prevent further damage.
+The post-hack feature allows you to reset security keys, reset user passwords, reset installed plugins and check for available plugins and theme updates.

 1. To reset security keys

 - Select ‘Generate New Security Keys.’